themotleyfool/nginx-proxy/README.md

 Starting Up the Server
 ----------------------
-* Start your local python server on port 8000 however you normally do *From the command line, in this project's directory, type `docker-compose up`
+* Start your local python server on localhost.www.fool.com:8000 however you normally do
+    * Edit /etc/hosts to map localhost.www.fool.com to localhost if you haven't already *From the command line, in this project's directory, type `docker-compose up`
     * Or, you can click on docker-compose.yml in PyCharm, right click and choose "run"
 * Browse to https://localhost.www.fool.com/ and you should see your project via https